Ubud is the Zen capital of Bali and the most spiritual place on the island. Yoga, meditation, and vegetarian and vegan food are everywhere.

-One of the famous tours in Ubud is the trekking at the active volcano Mount Batur.
+One of the famous attractions in Ubud is the trekking to the active volcano Mount Batur.

-You may want to read:
+You may also like to read:

 Sacred Monkey Forest

-Another trendy activity to do in Ubud is to visit the Sacred Monkey Forest.
+Another trendy thing to do in Ubud is to visit the Sacred Monkey Forest.

 Where to eat in Ubud